mondora/ImpactReport2019/la-persona-al-centro-cura-dei-dipendenti.md

 **10 - Reduced Inequalities**

 10.2 By 2030, empower and promote the social, economic and political inclusion of all, irrespective of age, sex, disability, race, ethnicity, origin, religion or economic or other status

+**16 - Peace, Justice and Strong Institutions**

+16.6 Develop effective, accountable and transparent institutions at all levels

+16.7 Ensure responsive, inclusive, participatory and representative decision-making at all levels

 https://sustainabledevelopment.un.org/sdgs